henrywoo/Generative-AI-In-Action/source/ch0-math/README.md

    - Add the generated Gumbel noise to these logits: log(*pi*) + *Gi*.
 This introduces controlled randomness to the log probabilities.

 3. **Softmax Activation:**
-   - Apply the softmax function to the perturbed logits.
+   - Apply the softmax function to the **perturbed logits**.
 This function transforms them into a probability distribution over the categories, where each value represents the likelihood of selecting that category:
      ```
      yi = exp((log(pi) + Gi) / t) / sum[exp((log(pj) + Gj) / t) for j in range(K)]
      ```
-   - The temperature parameter *t* governs how closely the output distribution resembles a one-hot encoded vector (like true categorical samples).
+   - The **temperature** parameter *t* governs how closely the output distribution resembles a one-hot encoded vector (like true categorical samples).
 As *t* approaches 0, the distribution becomes more discrete, while larger values of *t* lead to a smoother, continuous distribution.

 The Gumbel-Softmax trick allows you to sample from a categorical distribution while maintaining differentiability, enabling gradient-based optimization methods to be used in models that involve discrete choices.
 This is crucial for training models with categorical variables, as it enables backpropagation of gradients through the sampling process.